intel/iotivity-node/README.md

       setx PATH "%PATH%;c:\Users\yourusernamehere\.windows-build-tools\python27;c:\Users\yourusernamehere\.windows-build-tools\python27\scripts;c:\Program Files\7-Zip"
       ```
   0. Close the command prompt and reopen it.
-  0. In the command prompt, run `pip install --egg scons` to install scons (a python package)
+  0. In the command prompt, run `pip install --egg "scons<3.0.0"` to install scons (a python package)
   0. Wait for the installation of the `windows-build-tools` to complete.
 Afterwards, you can perform the remaining steps.
   0. Clone this repository and the change directory into it
   0. Run `npm install` to build iotivity-node.